msyea/msyea.github.io/_posts/2018-06-24-recommending-vba.md

 I’m sure recommending VBA in 2018 isn’t the best start to a programming career but if the OP engages with “programming in general” and creates some “usable beasts [of a spreadsheet app]” [Ed.
 “spreadsheet app” - you’re joking right], instead of “trivial contrived exercises” they will be in a better position than someone that build a web/mobile app once.
+The terrible habits that they will pick up can be beaten out of them at a future date.
+Surely it’s better to have habits than no opinion at all.